 The 10 most serene spots in Toronto

-The most serene spots in Toronto aren't necessarily the quietest spots -- if that was the case, the PATH on a weekend would probably take the prize.
-But given that there's always been a weather-ly connotation to the term, one imagines the most serene places in the city as those where you can sit for a while with no distractions, and where there's something to look at that's calming and peaceful: you know, a work of art, body of water, or just something pretty.
+The most serene spots in Toronto aren't necessarily the quietest spots.
+Given that there's always been a weather-ly connotation to the term, these are places where you can sit for a while with no distractions, and where there's something to look at that's calming and peaceful: you know, a work of art, body of water, or just something pretty.